djsoftware1/runai/README.md

 To set it up to run globally from anywhere on your command-line:

 ```
-# python3 -m pip install -r requirements.txt
+$ python3 -m pip install -r requirements.txt
 ```

 ### PATH Setup

-Works best if you optionally add to your system PATH, like so, in e.g. your **.bashrc** or zshrc, then you can call it from anywhere with just 'runai':
+Works best if you optionally add to your system PATH - then you can just type "runai" on the command line from any folder to run - potentially very powerful.

+On Windows you can use the system Environment Variables dialog to add runai to PATH.

+For git bash, or Linux/macOS, add a line like this in e.g. your **.bashrc** or zshrc startup file - this will add it to PATH each time one runs bash:

 ```
     export PATH="/c/src/runai:$PATH"
 ```
 (If, for example, you did 'git clone' this project into your, say, "/c/src" folder.)

- Place in your system PATH for best results, then use just "runai" to run (the "runai" file is basically a small wrapper to just run 'python main.py').
+("runai" is just a small wrapper for 'python main.py'.)
 I installed as follows:

-1. For Windows, run "Git Bash", then pick a folder and "git clone" into it:
+1. Pick a folder and 'git clone' the repo into it, e.g.:
-1. $ cd /c/src    (this can be wherever you like on your system)
+1. $ cd /c/src    (this can be anywhere you like on your system)
 1. $ git clone https://github.com/djsoftware1/runai       (then pip install -r requirements.txt etc.)
-1. $ nano ~/.bashrc - (or text editor of your choice) to edit one's .bashrc (or similar) startup file (in my case in "c:\Users\david\")
+1. $ nano ~/.bashrc (to edit .bashrc startup file, and add a line "**export PATH=$PATH:/c/src/runai**")
-1. Add a line to .bashrc that says:
-   **export PATH=$PATH:/c/src/runai**
-   This adds it to your system PATH each time you run Git Bash.
-Then you can run "runai" from anywhere on your system - potentially very powerful.
 1. Do any custom configuration, e.g. set up your OAI_CONFIG_LIST add your OpenAI keys

 ## Simple Test